-Fact check: Trump takes falsehoods to a youth audience
+AP FACT CHECK: Trump takes falsehoods to a youth audience

-WASHINGTON — President Donald Trump on Tuesday told young people a number of falsehoods he’s been relating to adults for months and took a misleading swipe at the female Democratic lawmakers he’s trying to turn into foils.
+WASHINGTON (AP) — President Donald Trump on Tuesday told young people a number of falsehoods he’s been relating to adults for months and took a misleading swipe at the female Democratic lawmakers he’s trying to turn into foils.

 A sampling of his remarks at a Turning Point USA gathering of conservative youth: